 If the filmmaker starts off with a large depth of field, and in the same shot moves to a shallow one, the new focused element becomes the centerpiece for the scene.

 It dramatizes it just by switching the focus, manipulating the depth of field.
-Check out the video below to see this technique at work in Casino Royale.
+Check out the video below to see this technique in Casino Royale.

 But shooting elements in focus isn't the only way to tell your story.